centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 chown centreon-engine: /etc/centreon-engine/otl_server.json
 ```

-#### reverse usage (poller connects to CMA)
+#### Reverse usage (the poller connects to the CMA)

-You have to use such a configuration when agent is not allowed to connect to agent, for security reasons for example (ex : DMZ).
+Use this configuration when the agent is not allowed to connect to the poller for security reasons (e.g. when the poller is in a DMZ).
-In this mode, poller connects to CMA.
+In this mode, poller connects to the CMA.
-Le poller permet de fonctionner dans les deux modes simultanément (certains agents se connectent au poller alors que le poller se connecte à d'autres agents).
+The poller can work in both modes simultaneously (some agents connect to the poller, while the poller connects to some other agents).

 ```json
 {